Greenpeace sounds alarm about North Atlantic shark fishing

 LISBON, Portugal (AP) — Greenpeace is warning about overfishing of endangered sharks in the North Atlantic, often by Spanish and Portuguese boats.

-The report's publication coincides with a pole-to-pole voyage by the Greenpeace ship Esperanza as part of the group's campaign for better ocean protections.
+The report's publication coincided with a pole-to-pole voyage by the Greenpeace ship Esperanza as part of the group's campaign for better ocean protections.